desuk/desuk.github.io/content/blog/twitter_launch.md

   - "Books"
 readmore: false
 ---
-DESUK is now on twitter [@dukesocuk](https://twitter.com/dukesocuk)!
+DESUK is now on Twitter [@dukesocuk](https://twitter.com/dukesocuk)!
 Where better to start tweeting than *Flirtibird*?

 {{< tweet 1171499295851175940 >}}